arrow-sharparrowarticle-iconcross-iconlogo-darklogo-whitemenu-leftnot-foundpolygonquiz-iconstar-emptystar-fullstar-half

 Instrument rating written test practice : Ace your exam with targeted practice for instrument rating in the United States

-The IR (A) - Flight Performance and Planning Flight Planning and Monitoring Practice Exam is designed to help you master the essentials of flight performance and planning for your instrument rating.
-This practice exam covers key topics that you’ll encounter in the actual test.
-When preparing for your instrument rating written test practice, this exam can be incredibly useful.
+The IR (A) - Flight Performance and Planning Flight Planning and Monitoring Practice Exam is designed to help you master the essentials of flight performance and planning for your instrument rating.This is a practice exam going over all the major things that you will encounter in the real test.
+This exam can be extremely beneficial when you are preparing for your instrument rating written test practice.

-What are the topics of the IR (A) - Flight Performance and Planning Flight Planning and Monitoring Practice Exam?
+What are the topics of IR (A) - Flight Performance and Planning Flight Planning and Monitoring Practice Exam?

 • Flight Planning Principles: Understand the principles and procedures involved in planning a flight, including route selection and alternate airports.

-What are the topics covered in the IR (A) - Flight Performance and Planning Flight Planning and Monitoring Practice Exam?
+What are the topics covered in IR (A) - Flight Performance and Planning Flight Planning and Monitoring Practice Exam?

 TopicSubtopics